 Buy (or make) the right tortillas

 Getting these little mini taco beauties to come out right is really all about the cups.
 A nice, thin tortilla works best here, and trust me, I tried a bunch.
-Some don’t work AT ALL in this no-added-oil recipe.
-(Again, see the recipe notes for tortillas I tried and failed, and 100% oil-free and gluten-free options.)
+Some don’t work AT ALL in this no-oil recipe.
+(Again, see the recipe notes for tortillas I tried and failed.)

 But even without adding oil, you should be able to get your shells crispy by 1) choosing (or making) the right tortillas, 2) coating them lightly with a mixture of sea salt and taco seasoning and 2) baking them for the right amount of time.

 Once your mini taco cups are out of the oven and cooled—now that’s when the fun really starts.
 Think of these empty shells as your artist’s palette, and let your creativity flow!